RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

     For more details on the theory behind implicit sequences, see the wonderful textbook [Behavior Trees in Robotics and AI: An Introduction](https://arxiv.org/abs/1709.00084){:target="_blank"} by Michele Colledanchise and Petter Ogren.

 We can use an implicit sequence to manage our chat state.
 We'll have three tasks.
 Anthropomorphizing a bit (too much?), we'll call them "speaking," "thinking," and "listening."
-The listening is implemented by our `GetTextInput` node above, so next we'll show how implement speaking and thinking with sequences will lead to a better agent.
+The listening is implemented by our `GetTextInput` node above, so next we'll show how combining speaking and thinking in an implicit sequence will lead to a better agent.

 ### The Speech Sequence

-To see an example of how this can improve our designs, take a moment to think about how you engage in conversation with other humans.
+To see how we can use the implicit sequence concept in our design, take a moment to think about how you engage in conversation with other humans.
 You likely don't just start talking at arbitrary points in time.
 Instead, you probably (explicitly or implicitly) ask yourself "is now a good time to talk?" and then open your mouth precisely when your answer to that question is "yes."
 We can model this in a behavior tree with a `Sequence` node that first ticks a `ConditionNode` that queries if now is a good time to speak, followed by our old friend `speech_node`:

 <center>
 <markdown figure>